 This ebook has been praised for adding context and analysis on race relations and the impact of the nation's first black president.
-I was invited to write two essays on some of the myths surrounding the Affordable Care Act and another on subtle and overt racism against President Barack Obama in "The Art of the Diss."
+I was invited to write two essays on some of the myths surrounding the Affordable Care Act in "Obamacare and the Wizards of Bad Behavior" and another on subtle and overt racism against President Barack Obama in "The Art of the Diss."